vuejs/rfcs/active-rfcs/0000-attr-fallthrough.md

 # Drawbacks

+Having a hard-coded whitelist is not ideal, but we are making a pragmatic trade-off here since the whitelist should cover the vast majority of use cases where implicit fallthrough provides convenience value and is expected.

-- Attributes not in the whitelist will now need to be explicitly applied in the child component.
+Attributes not in the whitelist will now need to be explicitly applied in the child component.
 However, such cases should be rare and we can detect and warn the presence of such attributes in the compatibility build.

 # Adoption strategy